Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/FlipUV/documentation.md

 * NURBS curves only have a U coordinate and will therefore only be affected by the `flip U` and `flip U & V` modes, effectively reversing the direction of the curve.

-* Other names for this node include: Swap, and Reverse curve.
+* Other names for this node include: FlipUV, Swap, and Reverse curve.

 ### Example(s)